Mthorne12/Independent/README.md

 * The "premium offer" popup appears after logging in or accessing the registration page unpredictably and interferes  with the flow of the test.
 I made some attempts to include it in the test but the only reliable way of doing this seemed to be by using a generic timed wait on page load (this is something i wouldn't normally do as it may not be reliable on different environments) as i couldn't track down a specific request to wait for and waiting for it to appear rarely worked (possibly due to it being an iframe).
 * Iterating the email address for the registration journey was relatively easy to implement however it would be a better approach to automatically clear the users created out between runs rather than creating new ones each time.
 * A captcha (which does not exist on the registration page as far as i can see) blocked creating users at a certain point which meant the last few parts couldn't be run locally to check they were fully working. (the failure screenshot in `cypress\screenshots\registrationJourney.feature\` shows the issue I'm referring to)
+* Cypress dependencies don't install correctly on certain versions of npm so I've put a part in the dependency script to ensure a working version of npm before it tries to install the other dependencies.